For US residents only

 FEMARA 2.5 mg tablets is indicated for first-line treatment of postmenopausal women with hormone receptor-positive or unknown, locally advanced, or metastatic breast cancer.
 FEMARA is also indicated for the treatment of advanced breast cancer in postmenopausal women with disease progression following antiestrogen therapy.

-FEMARA® (letrozole) is only indicated in postmenopausal women.
+FEMARA is only approved for use in postmenopausal women.
 You should not take FEMARA if you are premenopausal.
-Your doctor should discuss the need for adequate birth control if you have the potential to become pregnant, if you are not sure of your postmenopausal status, or if you recently became postmenopausal.
-You should not take FEMARA if you are pregnant as it may cause harm to an unborn child.
+Your doctor should discuss the need for adequate birth control if you have the potential to become pregnant (for example, if you are not sure of your postmenopausal status or recently became postmenopausal, or if you are perimenopausal).
+You should not take FEMARA if you are pregnant, as it may cause harm to an unborn child.
 You should also discuss with your doctor what to do if you are nursing a child.
 You and your doctor should decide whether to discontinue nursing or to discontinue the drug.

 Some patients taking FEMARA had an increase in cholesterol.
 Your doctor may require the monitoring of cholesterol in your blood.

-Some women had moderate, temporary decreases in white blood cell counts.
+Some women had moderate decreases in white blood cell counts.
 The medical significance of this is not known.
 Decrease in platelet count has been reported.

 Your doctor may tell you to take FEMARA every other day if you have severe liver disease.
 Always take your medicine exactly as prescribed by your doctor.